Scan configuration details

 - How to authenticate to the API, if that is required?

-You can quickly create a basic scan configuration in 42Crunch Platform by providing some basic information, or if a more complex scan configuration is needed, you may choose to work on it outside the platform in an editor of your choice and upload the finished configuration to the platform.
+You can quickly create a basic scan configuration in 42Crunch Platform by providing some basic information.
+You can then edit the scan configuration and iterate on it to add advanced features and more complex scenarios.
+You can also export a scan configuration as a JSON file to work on it outside the platform in an editor of your choice and upload the finished configuration to the platform.

 Scan configurations and tokens are specific to a scan version: you cannot run Scan v2 using a Scan v1 scan token, and vice versa.
 When running a scan, make sure you specify the right scan token for the scan version you are using, otherwise Conformance Scan cannot use the associated scan configuration and fails to run.